 In addition, all candidates in most licensure areas must pass the appropriate Subject Matter Test to become licensed educators.

 The following policies concerning admission to preparation programs for educators and admission to the practicum are in response to Federal Title II and Commonwealth of Massachusetts guidelines.

-In addition to meeting other University, College of Arts and Sciences, School of Education, and individual program admissions criteria, undergraduate students must achieve a passing score on the Communication and Literacy Skills Test of the Massachusetts Tests for Educator Licensure (MTEL) prior to admission into professional preparation programs for educators.
+In addition to meeting other University, College of Arts and Sciences, College of Education, and individual program admissions criteria, undergraduate students must achieve a passing score on the Communication and Literacy Skills Test of the Massachusetts Tests for Educator Licensure (MTEL) prior to admission into professional preparation programs for educators.